MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 > [!CAUTION]
 > `ExtendsContentIntoTitleBar` shows in the XAML IntelliSense for `Window`, but setting it in XAML causes an error.
 Set this property in code instead.

+> [!WARNING]
+> If you set `ExtendsContentIntoTitleBar=true` without specifying a drag region by calling `SetTitleBar` with a `UIElement` the application will create a fallback title bar that only contains the minimum drag region and caption controls.

 ### [UWP/WinUI 2](#tab/winui2)

 This example shows how to get the [CoreApplicationViewTitleBar](/uwp/api/windows.applicationmodel.core.coreapplicationviewtitlebar) and set the [ExtendViewIntoTitleBar](/uwp/api/windows.applicationmodel.core.coreapplicationviewtitlebar.extendviewintotitlebar) property to `true`.